peter-tr/peter-tr/README.md

 - 👋 Hi, I’m Peter Tran.
 I am currently a 3rd Year Software Engineering Student at the University of Queensland.
-I an extremely driven and nothing sounds more exciting than a complex problem to solve.
+I am extremely driven and nothing sounds more exciting than a complex problem to solve.

 - 📫 You can reach me via: